wyfo/apischema/docs/validation.md

 - a string
 - an integer (for list indices)
-- a dataclass field (obtained with `apischema.fields.fields`)
+- a field alias (obtained with `apischema.objects.get_alias`)
 - a tuple of this 3 components.

 `yield` can also be used with only an error message.

 !!! note
-    For dataclass field error path, it's advised to use `apischema.fields.fields` instead of raw string, because it will take in account potential aliasing and it will be easier to rename field with IDE refactoring.
+    For dataclass field error path, it's advised to use `apischema.objects.get_alias` instead of raw string, because it will take in account potential aliasing and it will be better handled by IDE (refactoring, cross-referencing, etc.)

 ### Discard